 4. Cross the iconic Harbour Bridge

-The Sydney Harbour Bridge is a hallmark of the city’s skyline and takes center stage at the New Year’s Eve fireworks show.
+The Harbour Bridge is a hallmark of the city’s skyline and takes center stage at Sydney’s New Year’s Eve fireworks show.
 Cross Sydney Harbour on the bridge’s pedestrian path, taking in all angles of the Opera House along the way.
 If you’re feeling up to it, stop at the first pylon you hit.
 A few flights up will bring you to a top-tier view of the city.

 5. Encounter Australian wildlife at the Taronga Zoo